 Social Responsivity: A form of PRT, which involves using the child's interests and lead into play (i.e., singing a song, moving a toy car back and forth) as natural reinforcers for relationship-building in the natural environment.

-Cognitive-Behavior Therapies (CBTs): An array of cognitive-behavior interventions used in counseling, including Cognitive Therapy (CT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Functional Analytic Psychotherapy (FAP), Systematic Desensitization, and Exposure and Response Prevention (ERP).
-Cognitive-behavior therapists will initially change the client's thoughts and feelings, but later alter the physical environment by incorporating learning techniques based on behaviorism.
+Cognitive-Behavior Therapies (CBTs): An array of cognitive and/or behavior interventions used in clinical treatment, including Cognitive Therapy (CT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Functional Analytic Psychotherapy (FAP), Systematic Desensitization, and Exposure and Response Prevention (ERP).
+Cognitive-behavior therapists will initially change the client's thoughts and feelings, but later—depending on the therapy—alter the physical environment by incorporating learning techniques based on behaviorism.
 Contrast to Clinical Behavior Analysis (CBA).

 Contingency Management (CM): Precise management of operant contingencies to acquire certain alterations of behavior, i.e., in the treatment of substance abuse.
 For drug abuse, patients receive vouchers (typically, financial incentives) to stop taking drugs.
 People addicted to cigarettes receive nicotine gum or patches (the Differential Reinforcer of Alternative Behavior, or DRA).
 Related terms include Stimulus Control, Motivational Operations, Differential Reinforcement Contingencies, Shaping, Token Economy, and Contingency Contracting.